CarVac/MeleeConchRuleset/ruleset.md

 If any Input influences A, X, Y, Z, D-pad directions, or Start Outputs, then it may not influence any other Output.

+If any Input influences the B Output, it may only influence other outputs as a Modifier Input.

-If any Input influences B, L Digital, or R Digital Outputs, it may only influence other outputs as a Modifier Input.
+If any Input influences L Digital or R Digital Outputs, it may either simultaneously actuate the corresponding Analog Trigger Output to a fixed value, or it may influence other outputs only as a Modifier Input.

 Each Digital Output may be influenced by no more than one Input of any type.
 (The Hori GCC is not permitted unless one Z button is disabled.)
 The only exception to this is that L Digital and R Digital Outputs may have the Digital Outputs disabled by a Dedicated Modifier Input that modifies the Digital Input or DHRAI to output only a fixed Analog Trigger Output for the corresponding Trigger.
 (This allows for R1 B0XX lightshield.)